metacurrency/ceptr-org/whitepapers/Holochains.md

 Lets break the problem into two practical cases.
 1) Weak - distributed computing: enabling autonomous computation by HUMAN agents, and 2) Strong - enforcing identical computation by programs.

-Benefit of solving this problem
+*Benefit of solving this problem*
-Pain points it would alleviate.
+*Pain points it would alleviate.*

 ## Solution: Clearly define scope / model / approach / parameters / limitations

-Detail each part of the solution.
-Step by Step... take them all the way through Include visuals/diagrams throughout.
+*Detail each part of the solution.
+Step by Step... take them all the way throug.
+Include visuals/diagrams throughout.*

 ## Small Shift in Assumptions Yield Massive Effect
 Impossibility proof of distributed computing with one errant process[footnote] to proof of probability 1.[footnote]
 Impossibility and Triviality.
 Many proofs of certain things being impossible[footnote], but with a slight change of model become almost trivial.
+Breaking down the problem of multi-agent distributed computing in a slightly different way, enables solutions that don't have the same kinds of bottlenecks.
 Normal Assumptions of (distributed) computing.
 Data positivism/objectivity.
 Absolute frame/ether.
-### Logical Atomism

-Fallacy of absolute perspective on any data anyway

-Consistency Model - Local -> Expanding --> Possible Eventual (sometimes requiring reconciliation)
 ### Absolute frame
 It seems the real world doesn't work that way, why should the computing world.
 General Relativity published 100 years ago.
 We understand that the sequence and perception of events are relative to the vantage point of the viewer.

+### Logical Atomism
+Fallacy of absolute perspective on any data anyway Consistency Model - Local -> Expanding --> Possible Eventual (sometimes requiring reconciliation)

-### Universal time and Sequence
+### Universal Time and Sequence
 A universal sequence of events for a global  is somewhere between impossible and extremely difficult to implement, but recording a sequence of events from a particular vantage point is rather trivial.
 Blockchain addresses this sequencing by the having people do busy work which takes a fairly predictable amount of time to produce.
 But if you don't untether information from it's source, your don't need a universal sequence of events, you just need universal access to data which can be tracked back to non-repudiable, verifiable sources.

 the Alternative, data strongly correlated to its source/originating vantage point. signed cryptographic data origination, on individualized chains, published to a DHT, with shared validation rules.

+## CALM & Logical Monotonicity
+Hashchains are obviously monotonic.
+You can only add new data which keeps old data linked in as history.
+How do we enforce this and keep someone from editing their chain?
+If they've been offline and haven't sent any updates to the network, we can't really stop them from altering their chain.
+But as far as the rest of the network is concerned, they haven't changed anything because it never had any external effect.
+How should I know if you changed your mind about what to say before saying it?
+Why should I know?
+It only matters if you've said it, and someone now acts on that information that you shared.

+So if a node has published information, the DHT (also being monotic) now has a record of you saying it.
+If you alter your chain, as information propagates in the DHT, that data will fail validation tests by not showing up in your chain.
+Depending on the agreements in a community, that behavior could get you blacklisted as a compromised node.

+The DHT data model is also monotonic.
+You can send put requests (which validates the data BEFORE adding it to the published )

 ## The Byzantine Whiteboard
 The story of different Generals coordinating an attack on the city of Byzantium has become such a common framing of the problem of distributed computing, that BFT (Byzantine Fault Tolerance) is the acronym used for difficult, failure tolerant distributed systems.
 Given ground already covered in networking and cryptography, lets look at this problem in a new way.